 - All employees are entitled to 10 days' paid family and domestic violence leave under the national Fair Work Act 2009. - In addition, all state system employees are entitled to 5 days' unpaid family and domestic violence leave under the Minimum Conditions of Employment Act 1993. - Family and domestic violence leave is available in full at the start of each 12 month period of an employee's employment and does not accumulate from year to year.
-The leave is available in full to part time and casual employees (i.e. it is not pro rata). - An employee is able to take family and domestic violence leave if: - o the employee is experiencing family and domestic violence; and - \circ $\;$ the employee needs to do something to deal with the impact of the family and domestic violence; and - o it is impractical for the employee to do that thing outside the employee's ordinary hours of work.
+The leave is available in full to part time and casual employees (i.e. it is not pro rata). - Visit Family and domestic violence leave for more information.